Perspective | The Nationals didn’t seek this pain, but they might be growing from it

 The central dignity of the game is not in its skill or craft, not in its agility or power, not even in grace under pressure or playing with pain.
-That dignity resides in the miserable daily onslaught of unexpected maladies and misfortunes, some of which boggle the mind in their grotesque improbability, but all of which must be ignored instantly and totally.
-Baseball is the game where, every day, you take responsibility for everything that has befallen others yet is not your fault.
+That dignity resides in the miserable daily onslaught of unexpected maladies and misfortunes, some of which boggle the mind in their grotesque improbability but all of which must be ignored instantly and totally.
+Baseball is the game in which, every day, you take responsibility for everything that has befallen others yet is not your fault.

 Next Hercules up.

 Many teams in many seasons get struck numb by bad news.
-But because the Nats got clobbered from Day One, they bring into focus a kinship between them and us.
+But because the Nats got clobbered from Day 1, they bring into focus a kinship between them and us.
 If you want a superpower, here’s one you might get just by deciding to have it: “Is that all you got?
 Hit me again.”

 Stubborn resiliency has limits.
-But, as the Nats show, we can absorb and recover from far more than we know.
+But as the Nats show, we can absorb and recover from far more than we know.

 The first four games of their season were canceled, creating a seven-day gap between their last exhibition and Opening Day — idleness aplenty to damage the timing of every hitter and warp the regimen of every pitcher.

-Then, for the first series of their season, against arch-division-rival Atlanta, they had to play 10 men down — nine due to the virus and another (reliever Will Harris) with injury.
-Their next three games, a continent away in L.A., were against earth’s best team.
+Then, for the first series of their season, against arch-division-rival Atlanta, they had to play 10 men down — nine because of the virus and another (reliever Will Harris) with injury.
+Their next three games, a continent away in Los Angeles, were against Earth’s best team.
 They still didn’t have Josh Bell, Kyle Schwarber, Josh Harrison and others.

-To show how hard it is to remove such rust, Max Scherzer allowed a homer to the first hitter of the season, and to four to the first 10 men he faced.
+To show how hard it is to remove such rust, Max Scherzer allowed a homer to the first hitter of the season and to four to the first 10 men he faced.
 Since then: one tainted run in his next 24 innings.

-By the time the whole pandemic platoon returned, some after two weeks without so much as an exhibition game, most were a mess and some still are.
+By the time most of the pandemic platoon returned, some after two weeks without so much as an exhibition game, most were a mess and some still are.

-Patrick Corbin, the $140-million lefty, gave up 16 runs in his first 6⅓ innings.
-Key acquisitions Schwarber and Bell tore up Florida with 10 homers; two weeks off cooled ‘em, and they’re hitting .200 and .161, with one homer each.
+Patrick Corbin, the $140 million lefty, gave up 16 runs in his first 6⅓ innings.
+Key acquisitions Schwarber and Bell tore up Florida with 10 homers; two weeks off cooled them, and they’re hitting .200 and .161, with one homer each.

-Since the Nats’ “re-opening” day, once they had a semblance of their team back, they’re 6-4, even as they’ve had starters KO’ed after allowing 10, 10 and eight runs.
-That’ll shred the back of your bullpen.
+Since the Nats’ “re-opening” day, once they had a semblance of their team back, they’re 6-4, even as they have had starters knocked out after allowing 10, 10 and eight runs.
+That will shred the back of your bullpen.

-This week, at least so far, the Nats have “only” lost Stephen Strasburg and Juan Soto — you’ve heard of them — plus workhorse reliever Wander Suero.
-Oh, others have gone on the IL this week, too, but who’s counting?
+This week, at least so far, the Nats have lost “only” Stephen Strasburg and Juan Soto — you have heard of them — plus workhorse reliever Wander Suero.
+Oh, others have gone on the injured list this week, too, but who’s counting?

-Strasburg and Soto have shoulder strains bad enough to show on MRIs.
+Strasburg and Soto have shoulder strains bad enough to show on MRI exams.
 Neither has a timetable for his return.
 Minimum 10 days.
 Maybe 15 or 20?
 Take a ticket.

 How can this team possibly be 7-9?
 Count the ways.

 Schwarber’s only homer was the second-longest walk-off blast of the Statcast era — 463 feet onto the Nationals Park right field concourse, a spot never before reached — for a 1-0 win.
-With a bigger first bounce, the blast might have hit the huge mural of Max right in his blue, or possibly brown, eye.
+With a bigger first bounce, the blast might have hit the huge mural of Max right in his blue — or brown — eye.
 Luckily, it didn’t, or the picture might be on the IL.

 On Tuesday and Wednesday, the Nats’ platoon catchers, who often bat eighth if all hands are healthy, took turns providing game-winning RBI — Yan Gomes with a walk and Alex Avila with his first hit as a National.